 - Examine multiple 3D nesting options in one go

 - Maximum flexibility I: Apply nesting only on selected parts or on the whole assembly

 - Maximum flexibility II: Apply special nesting rules (e.g., separation from other parts) to specific parts

 - Unlimited range of part orientation, not restricted to increments of fixed degrees

-Assemrbrix’s platform employs state-of-the-art cloud-computing technology to enhance its print preparation capabilities
+Assembrix’s platform employs state-of-the-art cloud-computing technology to enhance its print preparation capabilities.

 Wrap a box around parts in the print volume.
 The cage walls are sieve-shaped with patterns and size determined by the user.
-The cage can have a detaching lid.
+The cage can have a detachable lid.

 - Streamlining the printed-cake unpacking

 - Putting together the parts of a specific customer

 - Providing the customer with extra privacy and flexibility by shipping the cage with the parts untouched